Satō–Kishi–Abe family: Eisaku Satō

-Eisaku Satō studied German law at Tokyo Imperial University and in 1923, passed the senior civil service examinations.
+Eisaku Satō studied German law at Tokyo Imperial University and, in 1923, passed the senior civil service examinations.
 Upon graduation the following year, he became a civil servant in the Ministry of Railways.
 Eisaku married Hiroko Satō (佐藤 寛子) in 1926 and succeeded her father, Matsusuke Satō.
-Matsusuke was Eisaku's maternal uncle and the head of main Satō family.
-After Matsusuke died in 1911, his wife and two daughters, Fujie, Hiroko and Masako were supported by diplomat Yōsuke Matsuoka, Fujie's brother.
+Matsusuke was Eisaku's maternal uncle and the head of the main Satō family.
+After Matsusuke died in 1911, his wife and two daughters, Fujie, Hiroko, and Masako, were supported by diplomat Yōsuke Matsuoka, Fujie's brother.
 Eisaku and Hiroko had two sons, Ryūtarō and Shinji.
 Shinji followed his father into politics, serving in both houses and as a cabinet minister.
-Shinji's son-in-law, Masashi Adachi, currently serves in the House of Councillors, and formerly worked as an aide for his cousin-in-law, Eisaku's grandnephew, Shinzo Abe.
+Shinji's son-in-law, Masashi Adachi, currently serves in the House of Councillors and formerly worked as an aide for his cousin-in-law, Eisaku's grandnephew, Shinzo Abe.
 In a 1969 Shukan Asahi interview with novelist Shūsaku Endō, Hiroko accused Satō of being a rake and a wife-beater.

 Satō served as Director of the Osaka Railways Bureau from 1944 to 1946 and Vice-Minister for Transport from 1947 to 1948.

 Satō entered the Diet in 1949 as a member of the Liberal Party.
 He served as Minister of Postal Services and Telecommunications from July 1951 to July 1952.
-Sato gradually rose through the ranks of Japanese politics, becoming chief cabinet secretary to then prime minister Shigeru Yoshida from January 1953 to July 1954.
+Satō gradually rose through the ranks of Japanese politics, becoming chief cabinet secretary to then prime minister Shigeru Yoshida from January 1953 to July 1954.
 He later served as minister of construction from October 1952 to February 1953.

 After the Liberal Party merged with the Japan Democratic Party to form the Liberal Democratic Party, Satō served as chairman of the party executive council from December 1957 to June 1958, followed by a post as minister of finance in the cabinet of his brother Nobusuke Kishi from 1958 to 1960.
-As minister of finance, Sato requested the US to fund conservatives.
+As minister of finance, Satō requested the U.S. to fund conservatives.